End-to-end product design for a UK crypto neobank.

 I analyzed feedback from interviews, chat support, and reviews to identify issues, focusing on five key problems:

-Separate "Account history" and "Payment history" sections confused users and led to misclicks.
+Separate 'Account history' and 'Payment history' sections confused users and led to misclicks.

 No sorting meant inactive accounts with outdated data appeared first.